Locally Purified Density Operators for Symmetry-Protected Topological Phases in Mixed States: Locally purified density operators in

+where we have utilized the unitarity of $M(g)$.
 In contrast to the strong symmetry scenario, in the case of weak symmetry, an additional symmetry transformation $M(g)$ operates on the Kraus index.
 Moreover, the application of weak symmetry operators on both sides must maintain the invariance of the density matrix, as depicted in the following figure

-necessitating $M(g)$ to be a unitary operator satisfying that $M(g)^{\dag}M(g)=I$, ensuring the preservation of symmetry when applied to both sides of the density matrix.
+necessitating $M(g)$ to be a unitary operator to ensure the preservation of symmetry when applied to both sides of the density matrix, consistent with the above discussion.

 Now, we argue that with combined weak and strong injectivity conditions, the gauge transformation $V(g)$ on the virtual index becomes uniquely determined (up to a phase) for a given $U(g)$, although $M(g)$ may not possess uniqueness.
 To begin with, if the LPDO is weakly injective, then $V(g)$ is uniquely determined for fixed $U(g)$ and $M(g)$.
 Let us assume there exist two sets of solutions for Eq.~\eqref{1d average} corresponding to the same $U(g)$, denoted as $\{M_1(g), V_1(g)\}$ and $\{M_2(g), V_2(g)\}$, where the representations $V_1(g)$ and $V_2(g)$ are linearly independent operators in the virtual space.
 Next, consider the simultaneous implementation of $U(g)$ on the upper and lower sides of the LPDO, inducing a transformation $\overline{V}(g)$ supported on the joint space of the upper and lower indices.
 With the strong injectivity condition ensured, such gauge transformation is also unique, leading to